 The State Board of Administration (SBA) is primarily an asset management organization responsible for investing state and local government assets.
 Established by the state's constitution, its mission is to provide superior investment and trust services while adhering to the highest ethical, fiduciary, and professional standards.

 The SBA does not receive an annual legislative appropriation.
 Its operational and administrative expenses are funded through fees derived from its investment management fees.

-The SBA's Fiscal Year 2018-19 operating budget is shown below.
+The SBA's Fiscal Year 2020-21 total operating budget was $54,577,811.35.